keelancosgrove/keelancosgrove.github.io/about.markdown

 permalink: /about/
 ---

+Hi friends.
+I enjoy writing and sharing ideas, so here's a blog.

 ...Who am I?
 Well, to start:

 * 24 years old, born in Toronto and lived most of my life in Connecticut.
 Now I'm in Seattle.